 Fig. 185 On the side sill: markings for the jack lift points.

 The vehicle jack must only be positioned at the reinforced areas on the underbody that are located behind the markings on the vehicle body fig. 185.
-Always use the lift point that is nearest to the wheel you are changing ⇒ .
+These reinforced lift points are designed to carry the vehicle load during an emergency wheel change.
+Always use the lift point nearest to the wheel you are changing ⇒

 Positioning the vehicle jack